Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Conclusion and Discussion

-We design \texttt{CARE} to be primarily used as a training or simulated environment for support providers so that they can practice their skills in a safe environment, without harming real people.
-While the user studies and findings are grounded in the context of 7 Cups as the primary platform, findings on the impact of such an AI tool, design recommendations for the deployment of the tool, and the general perception of the tool are broadly applicable to other online health communities with similar setups of private support seeker peer counselor chat rooms.
-In other words, this system is generic and agnostic to any online peer counseling platforms such as MellowTalk \cite{mellowtalk}, thus it can be used in many similar environments, not only specific to 7 Cups.
+We design \texttt{CARE} to be primarily used as a training or simulated roleplay environment for support providers so that they can practice their skills in a safe environment, without harming real people \cite{ronning2019use}.
+While the user studies and findings are grounded in the context of 7 Cups as the primary platform, findings on the impact of such an AI tool, design recommendations for the deployment of the tool, and the general perception of the tool are broadly applicable to other scaffolding and online communities with similar setups of private text-based communication channels.
+These channels include active listening skills, cultural sensitivity, negotiation, conflict resolution, empathy, persuasion, public relations, feedback delivery, and crisis communication.
+In other words, this system is generic and agnostic to any online peer counseling platform and can be used in many similar environments\cite{yang2024social}.

-From a technical perspective, \texttt{CARE} consists of two main functions: highlighting which counseling strategies are most suitable in a given context and suggesting example responses in real-time.
+From a technical perspective, \texttt{CARE} consists of two main functions: highlighting which counseling strategies are most suitable and suggesting example responses in a given context.
 Each function can be used as an individual sub-tool to help specific use cases in online support groups.
-For instance, the resulting machine learning classifiers in detecting the most suitable strategies can also be used to understand the relationship between different strategies uses and their influence on conversation success or the well-being of support seekers.
-This work also provides insights and raises questions for the field of natural language processing and machine learning on how to generate responsible and contextualized responses in high-stakes scenarios.
+For instance, the resulting machine learning classifiers in detecting the most suitable strategies can also be used to understand the relationship between different strategies and their influence on conversation success or the well-being of support seekers.